 - Delegates (where it is possible).

 When it comes to delegating, you should be extra cautious.
 Try delegating only in non-custodial environments and research the third-party you’re about to delegate.

-- Staking is the process within the Proof of Stake algorithm that involves the appointment of a node to validate the next block.
+- Staking is the process within the Proof of Stake algorithm that involves a node’s appointment to validate the next block.

-- If a validator does not do his job correctly he will lose a part of his stake or even all of it in some cases.
+- If a validator does not do his job correctly, he will lose some or even all of his stake.